 – If requested, I will wear a mask at all times

 Many new parents are reaching out because their parents can’t travel to support them as well.
 Know that I will happily fill the gaps in care that are needed, but can be flexible to welcome the grandparents or extended family when they are safe to travel.
 You deserve to have happy memories of your new baby’s arrival, and not memories filled with worry and anxiety as you navigate each day’s new challenges with this virus.
 Contact me and l can help you figure out the best plan to get you great support while keeping your family safe.
-As soon as I am able, I will be getting vaccinated too.

 What does overnight doula care look like?